michaelemery/staticanalysis/taint/README.md

 # taint
 Taint checking prevents certain kinds of trust errors.
 A tainted, or untrusted, value is one that comes from an arbitrary, possibly malicious source, such as user input or unvalidated data.
-In certain parts of your application, using a tainted value can compromise the application’s integrity, causing it to crash, corrupt data, leak private data, etc.
+In certain parts of an application, using a tainted value can compromise the application’s integrity, causing it to crash, corrupt data, leak private data, etc.